Vietnam.vn - Nền tảng quảng bá Việt Nam

 The latest failure is all the more unfortunate, as just days earlier, competitor Firefly Aerospace, also based in Texas, successfully landed its Blue Ghost spacecraft on its first test.
 The missions are part of NASA’s $2.6 billion Commercial Lunar Cargo Services (CLPS) program, which aims to leverage the capabilities of the private sector to reduce costs and support the Artemis program, NASA’s effort to return astronauts to the Moon and eventually Mars.

-Of the four CLPS missions conducted to date, only one has had a successful vertical landing, two have had inclined landings, and one has failed to reach the Moon.
+Of the four CLPS missions performed to date, only one was a successful vertical lander, two were tilt-landing, and one failed to reach the Moon.

 According to Thanh Tung/VNA